 30 years later, Dylan, Richards, and Clapton start raving about the man who inspired them, Robert Johnsons.
 A morbid fascination starts to seize music fans, and suddenly Robert’s old records start to fly off the shelves.
 Music historians took notice and began to track down the legend of Robert Johnson.

 His life is filled with plot holes and incongruities… His death is as enigmatic.

-- He had congenital Syphilis and this ended up contributing to his demise.
+- He had congenital Syphilis, and this ended up contributing to his demise.

 - He was murdered by the husband of a jealous lover.
-The spurned lover poisoning his drinks with strychnine.
+The spurned lover was poisoning his drinks with strychnine.
 The musicologist Robert “Mack” McCormick alleged to have tracked down the man who killed Johnson and to have secured a confession from him in an interview.

 - In 2006, a medical practitioner, David Connell, insinuated, on the evidence of photographs revealing Johnson’s “unnaturally long fingers” and “one bad eye”, that Johnson may have had Marfan syndrome.
 The condition could have both influenced his guitar playing and contributed to his death due to aortic dissection.

-- And, finally, that Old Scratch simply walked up to Robert and tapped his wristwatch.
+- And finally, that Old Scratch simply walked up to Robert and tapped his wristwatch.
 “Time to pay the Piper.”

 To add to the whole mysterious affair… The exact location of Johnson’s grave is officially unknown; three different markers have been erected at possible sites in church cemeteries outside Greenwood.
 That’s right, no one knows where Robert Johnson is buried.
-John Hammond, Jr., in the documentary The Search for Robert Johnson (1991), implies that owing to poverty and lack of transportation, Johnson is most likely buried in a pauper’s grave our a potter’s field.
+John Hammond, Jr., in the documentary The Search for Robert Johnson (1991), implies that owing to poverty and lack of transportation, Johnson is most likely buried in a pauper’s grave in a potter’s field.